BWY9394/Reid-Smith-Lab/Pangenomics/README.md

 | Bacterial pangenomes          | Panaroo or Roary      |
 | Large datasets (500+ genomes) | MMseqs2               |

-For your 51 genomes, OrthoFinder is a great fit.
+For  51 genomes, OrthoFinder is a great fit.

 ---

-Just let me know which you'd like to tackle next.